How to Deal with HSC Stress?

 Photo by Wes Hicks / Unsplash

 Though this is completely normal, stress can inhibit you from performing your best in your exams and assignments which ultimately poses the question – how do I manage stress during such stressful times and maintain my mental health?
-If you're still looking to brush up on exactly how the HSC works, check out our comprehensive guide to the HSC system!
+If you're still looking to brush up on your HSC, a tutor from KIS Academics can help:

 Most high school students have the idea that more study = better marks.
 This is not always the case.
 Though arguably overused, quality over quantity is something that you should always remind yourself of.